codedx/codedx-kubernetes/codedx-tool-orchestration/README.md

 ### Grant Access to a Private Docker Registry

 The Tool Orchestration service may require access to a private Docker registry, something that's necessary when using the Burp Suite automation as an example.
-Create a Kubernetes secret containing your Docker registry credentials.
+Create a Kubernetes secret containing your Docker registry credentials using one of the two following options.

+#### Create Registry Credential - Command Line Option

 You can create a Kubernetes secret with your Docker registry credential from the command line by running the following command, replacing #server#, #username#, #password#, and #email# with your own values:

 ```
 kubectl -n cdx-svc create secret docker-registry my-docker-registry --docker-server=#server# --docker-username=#username# --docker-password=#password# --docker-email=#email#
 ```

+#### Create Registry Credential - YAML File Option

 Alternatively, you can create a Kubernetes secret containing your Docker registry credentials from a YAML file.
 Your file will look similar to what follows, but you must specify your own content for #value# - refer to [Pull an Image from a Private Registry](https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/) for more details.